The United States, Afghanistan, Betrayal & America's Enemies Domestic & Abroad With Lara Logan & Chase Geiser | OAP #62

 They have a different vision for the future.

-That's and I don't want to be a conspiracy theorist in this because this is all just speculative for me.
+And I don't want to be a conspiracy theorist in this because this is all just speculative for me.

-But it seems to me that if you're the president of the United States and you're sys you're systematically weakening the United States, it's because you're working for someone else other than the United States, right?
+But it seems to me that if you're the president of the United States and you're systematically weakening the United States, it's because you're working for someone else other than the United States, right?

 And so that's what's alarming to me.